 Best British cars: Top 50 all-time greatest British-built cars revealed

-From the original Mini to the latest Land Rover Discovery, the small island of Great Britain has punched well above its weight by producing some hugely impressive cars in its time.
+From the original Mini to the best modern day offerings from the likes of Land Rover, Rolls-Royce and McLaren, the small island of Great Britain has punched well above its weight by producing some hugely impressive cars in its time.
 But what model is the best of the bunch?

 Auto Express set itself the unenviable task of naming the best British-built car of all-time, taking into account sales success, groundbreaking design and unbeatable performance.
 For a task this big, however, we couldn’t do it alone.
-That’s why we enlisted the help of some industry big-hitters who’ve graced our own Brit List over the past few years, including previous winners Andy Palmer and Ian Robertson.
-Of course our own team of experts who’ve driven and tested some of these special motors over the years also had their say.
+That’s why we enlisted the help of some industry big-hitters who’ve graced our own Brit List over the past few years.
+Of course, our own team of experts who’ve driven and tested some of these special motors in their time also had their say.

-So, scroll down below to see our Best of British countdown of the top 50 cars ever to roll off factory production lines in Great Britain.
+So, scroll down to see our Best of British countdown of the top 50 cars ever to roll off factory production lines in Great Britain...

 The best British cars top 50